AnnonymousBanda/ChainReaction/README.md

 -   Chain reaction mechanic based on grid cell capacity.
 -   Graphical user interface (GUI) built with Java Swing.
 -   Simple and intuitive gameplay.
+-   **Backtracking Algorithm** used for efficient game state management and to simplify code complexity.

 ---